 Use of physical force:

 Physical force is never acceptable in any relationship.

 It is never OK for anyone to hurt you, with or without intent.
-If you feel unsafe please speak to someone; your parent or carer, a relative, a friend, your teacher, your School Nurse or someone you trust.
+If you feel unsafe please speak to someone; your parent or carer, a relative, a friend, your teacher, your public health nurse or someone you trust.

 It’s great to enjoy being with each other but if one of you feels that you “cannot live without” the other or threatens to do something extreme if the relationship ends, this a sign of an unhealthy relationship.